On cobordism maps on periodic Floer homology: Embedded holomorphic curves and Seiberg-Witten equations

 for sufficiently large $n$.
-To prove \ref{e33}, we define the special sections $\mathfrak{o}_k\vert_p$ as in \cite{Te4}, where $p$ lies in $ C \in \mathcal{C}$ or half $\mathbb{R}$-invariant cylinders.
-Note that the proof of Lemmas 4.10, 7.1, 7.2, 7.3 and 7.4 in \cite{Te4} are locally, they are still true in our case.
+To prove (\ref{e33}), the argument is the same as Section 7 of \cite{Te4}.
+We define the special sections $\mathfrak{o}_k\vert_p$ as (7-9) of \cite{Te4}, where $p$ lies in $ C \in \mathcal{C}$ or half $\mathbb{R}$-invariant cylinders.
+Note that the proof of Lemmas 4.10, 7.1, 7.2, 7.3 and 7.4 in \cite{Te4} are local, they are still true in our case.
 Copy the argument in Lemmas 7.5 and 7.7 in \cite{Te4}, we can derive (\ref{e33}).

-With (\ref{e33}), we can copy the same argument in section 6 of \cite{Te4} to find a gauge transformation $u_n$ such that $u_n^*(A_n, \psi_n)=\Psi^{r_n}(\mathcal{C})$.
-Then we obtain contradiction.